 WSP Employee’s working with these young children must be an appropriate role model for the children and parents.
 Each employee is responsible for exhibiting good communication, problem solving and priority setting skills as well as maintaining an overall positive attitude.
 The Teachers and staff are responsible for the care and the development of up to ten children at one time for ages 2.9 through 6 years of age.
 Specific duties are based on positions.

-Preferred Experience and Education for all Positions
+Preferred Experience and Education

 – Waldorf Education Teaching Certificate, AA or BA degree in early childhood education or LifeWays training.

-*All Faculty and staff must have current CPR and First Aid certification or ability to obtain as required by state child care licensing.
+*All faculty and staff must have current CPR and First Aid certification or ability to obtain as required by state child care licensing.

 We particularly welcome inquiries from experienced, Waldorf-trained teachers to help the school continue to develop in a responsible, forward-thinking way that meets the dynamic energy of our Silicon Valley constituency but slows its jangle and hyper-competitiveness.